shyrodgau/imbraw2dng/README.md

 A strong green or magenta tint all over the image should not happen any more!
 But if you have one and **can not** level it out using your software's color matrix/color calibration or white-balancing, a sample image might be interesing to fix it.

-**Word on colours:** The right way to get the colours correct is to adjust the color calibration or color matrix.
-I am trying to get this right somehow inside the DNG but I am far from it (in darktable, I can tell it to automatically set it for DNGs from maker `ImBack`).
-Do **NOT** use the default identity matrix but change the green/green value to something around 0.6..0.7.
+**Word on colours:** The right way to get the colours correct is to first adjust the color calibration or color matrix.
+I am trying to get this right somehow inside the DNG but I am far from it.
+Change the green/green value to something around 0.6..0.7.
 This will at first make the image look reddish with the (wrong) default white balance.
 But then you can use the white balance to adjust it correctly.
-It is much harder or impossible to get the white balance sorted out with identity color matrix!
 Sample darktable pictures of how the matrix and the white balance on near neutral light should look:

 ![darktable sample color matrix green](https://shyrodgau.github.io/imbraw2dng/helpstuff/darktable_color_calib_ok.png "darktable sample color matrix green")
 ![darktable sample neutral white balance  ](https://shyrodgau.github.io/imbraw2dng/helpstuff/darktable_neutral_white_balance.png "darktable sample neutral white balance")